-- Challenge the results of the field sobriety tests: Standardized field sobriety tests (SFSTs) such as the walk-and-turn or one-leg stand are not always accurate and may produce false results.
+- Challenge the results of the field sobriety tests: Standardized field sobriety tests (SFSTs), such as the walk-and-turn or one-leg-stand tests, are not always accurate and may produce false results.
 An experienced attorney may be able to challenge the validity of these tests in court.

 - Question the officer’s observations: A police officer’s subjective observations of your behavior, such as slurred speech or bloodshot eyes, may not necessarily indicate intoxication.
 An experienced attorney can challenge the officer’s interpretation of these observations and argue that they do not necessarily indicate impairment.

 - Argue that the prosecution did not meet its burden of proof: In a DWI trial, the prosecution has the burden of proving beyond a reasonable doubt that you were driving while intoxicated.
 If the prosecution cannot meet this burden of proof, you may be acquitted.